JeremyBolster/precision-farm/Food Computer TODO list.md

 ##Needs
-* Solder extra power wires
+* <strike>Solder extra power wires</strike>
+* <strike>Make sure all wires are plugged in correctly</strike>
-* Logic in python to control the environment based on the climate recipe
+* <strike>Logic in python to control the environment based on the climate recipe</strike>
 * Mount everything on the box
-* Make sure all wires are plugged in correctly

 ##By Semester's End
 * Averaging filter in python for more accuracy
-* Make some sort of wiki (probably Bookstack)
+* Make some sort of wiki (Bookstack)
+* Make some sort of UI
+* Create documentation of how to use the software and how to extend it for further use.

 ##Stretch
 * Give python script parameters for file to run, current day of recipie, etc